grpc/proposal/A102-xds-grpc-service.md

   `host` header, regardless of what these fields are set to.
 - allow_envoy: This field will be ignored, since `x-envoy-*` headers are not generally meaningful to gRPC.

+Note that if a header mutation is disallowed, then it will be considered a rule violation even if the mutation would have been a no-op.
+For example, if the modification is a `HeaderValueOption` with action `ADD_IF_ABSENT` and the header already exists, the modification would have been a no-op, but if the header name is not allowed, then it will still be considered a rule violation.

 When validating any of these messages from within an xDS resource, if any field fails validation, then the xDS resource will be considered